Anmol-Sharma/URL_CLASSIFICATION_SYSTEM/README.md

 ###	_Machine Learning/Data Processing Scripts_

-#####	contruct_dataset.py
-This file reads a certain amount of data from malicious dataset file and certain from benign dataset file and uses random shuffling to create training dataset file.

 #####	Vector_Creator.py
 Python script to extract features values from a given URL and return it as a list.